Coronavirus forecast to punch €14bn hole in Government’s tax base

 However, the department warned that most of the hit to tax from coronavirus has yet to materialise.
 This is because VAT returns are not normally made by companies in April.

-In addition, income tax receipts for April reflect payrolls in March before the economic lockdown, which saw hundreds of thousands of staff being laid off, was imposed.
+In addition, income tax receipts for April reflect payrolls in March before the economic lockdown, which saw hundreds of thousands of staff being laid off.

-Minister for Finance Paschal Donohoe said: “The Government’s Stability Programme Update published by the department in April, outlines a sharp deterioration in the public finances this year as a result of the Covid-19 pandemic.”
+Minister for Finance Paschal Donohoe said the Government’s Stability Programme Update (SPU), published last month, outlined a sharp deterioration in the public finances this year as a result of the Covid-19 pandemic.

 “Today’s figures bear that out, with a fall in tax revenues and increase in expenditure,” he said.